Ruby on Rails gem · Open Source & MIT Licensed

 Get Started in Minutes

 Add Rails Pulse to your Gemfile, run the installer, and mount the engine.
-That's it!
+That's it.
 Start monitoring your application's performance immediately with zero configuration.

 # Gemfile